mattermost/mattermost-developer-kit/README.md

 ### index.js

 This is the entry point for your webapp plugin.
 There will already be some initilization code in there that will handle registering your plugin with the Mattermost webapp.
-If you need to any other set up or initialization then do it in here.
+If you need to do any other set up or initialization then do it in here.

 ### package.json